whbrewer/spc/README.md

       - Click plot to see or define a list of plots.
 For each plot, you can view it by clicking the plot button.

+## Install packaged apps

-* To install another SPC packaged app, e.g. Mendel's Accountant:
+To install another SPC packaged app, e.g. Mendel's Accountant:

       - Mac OS X version: